The Canadian Economy at a Glance

 Note that our data source does not include services in the exports-by-country data.

 Things may be changing and China is an important “customer” country for Canada.
 But the fact is, for now, when it comes to Canadian exports, the United States remains our number one export destination by far.
-Mexico, despite its proximity accounts for only 1.4%.
-The chart illustrates that fact that Canada’s exports to all but a tiny handful of countries are almost insignificant.
+Mexico, despite its proximity accounts for only $9 billion annually or 1.2%.
+Canada’s exports to all but a tiny handful of countries are almost insignificant.
 Treating the European Union collectively, you can literally count all of Canada’s important trading destination countries on the fingers of one hand.
 The extent of the reliance on exports to the U.S. is sobering and, given their increasing “America-First” rhetoric and policies, alarming.

 What Does Canada Import?